Victoria government logo

 Under the National Quality Framework, the minimum educator to child ratio for children under three is 1:4, while for children three and older the ratio is 1:11.

 For services that can cover the required ratios, eligible two-year-old children will be able to attend a program from the start of the year.
 For others they will be able to attend once they turn three.
-We will fund these children for the full duration of their enrolment, even before they are able to attend.
+The Department will fund these children for the full duration of their enrolment, even before they are able to attend.

 If a deposit is charged, it must be offset against fees once the child starts kindergarten.
 Service providers are strongly encouraged to waive any deposits for families experiencing vulnerability or hardship.